bytecodealliance/wasmtime/meetings/cranelift/2021/cranelift-08-09.md

     * (cf) the existing APIs should be kept, need a gradual transition, see the horizontal and vertical integration stuff in the pre-RFC
 * (cf) update on regalloc2
-  * being reviewed by Julian Seward from Mozilla and Amaneiu from the Rust Project
+  * being reviewed by Julian Seward from Mozilla and Amanieu from the Rust Project
   * Looking to relicense from MPL to Apache + LLVM extension
     * Some code derived from SpiderMonkey's regalloc, which is MPL